About colorectal cancer

 The colon and rectum are part of the body's digestive system.
 The colon (large intestine) and rectum (the last 7-8 inches of the intestines) absorb water and eliminate waste products from digestion.

 Colorectal cancer (cancer of the colon and rectum) is one of the most common cancers among New Yorkers.
 In New York State, colorectal cancer is one of the most frequently diagnosed cancers and the second leading cause of cancer deaths among men and women combined.
-Each year, over 4,700 men and almost 4,900 women are diagnosed with colorectal cancer and over 1,600 men and about 1,700 women in New York State die from this disease.
+Each year, over 4,600 men and about 4,700 women are diagnosed with colorectal cancer and about 1,600 men and about 1,700 women in New York State die from this disease.
 It is estimated that one in 20 people will develop colorectal cancer sometime in their life.

 Who gets colorectal cancer?